-Moss Rock Preserve in Hoover, or according to the locals: Shades Crest Boulderfields or simply "The Fields", boosts close to a hundred routes rated between V0 to V11.
-The sandstone boulders were discovered during the 70s as a training area for "real" climbing.
+Moss Rock Preserve in Hoover -- or, known to the locals, Boulder Fields or simply "The Fields" -- boasts close to a hundred routes rated between V0 to V11.
+The sandstone boulders were discovered during the '70s as a training area for "real" climbing.
 A decade later, though, bouldering in itself was considered a "real" sport.
 Since then, Moss Rock has become a popular go-to practice space for city dwellers and out-of-towners alike.
-The sandstones sport many options for eliminates and offer classic highballs.
+These sandstones offer many options for eliminates and offer classic highballs.
 Although there is a high concentration of difficult problems, there are problems availalbe for a vast range of skill levels.

 Horse Pens 40

-Climbers from all over the world now appreciate this sandstone sloper bouldering destination.
-Although the best time for hard bouldering is late Fall to early Spring, climbers stay in the park year-round for the incredible sandstone slopers.
+Climbers from all over the world now appreciate this bouldering destination.
+Although the best time for hard bouldering is late fall to early spring, climbers stay in the park year-round for the incredible sandstone slopers.
 Night climbing is popular in the summer.
-Amenities include primitive camping, RV hookups, and "trapper" cabins, a stocked-up country store and kitchen serving lunch and dinner.
+Amenities include primitive camping, RV hookups, and "trapper" cabins, and a stocked-up country store and kitchen serving lunch and dinner.
 The owners live on the property and take care of guests 7 days a week with true Southern hospitality.
 Please read the rules before you come.
 There are very strict regulations on dogs.
-See the Horse Pens 40 Bouldering Guidebook.
+Be sure to see the Horse Pens 40 Bouldering Guidebook.